FlyingLights/FlyingLights/README.md

 # Welcome

 These pages include everything you need to build a night-flying model helicopter with RGB LED light show perfectly timed to music.
-It has been developed by Hamish & Malcolm Morley and has come from several years of flying, experimenting, coding and competing.
+It has been developed by Hamish Morley and has come from several years of flying, experimenting, coding and competing.
 We hope you enjoy building and flying one of these amazing machines.

 ### Want to know how to put this stuff into a night flying 3D heli?
 ###  <a href="https://github.com/FlyingLights/FlyingLights/wiki">Click on the Wiki tab above for instructions</a>